Second Test, 2007–08 Border–Gavaskar Trophy: List of umpiring controversies

-While the match was set for an intriguing contest, a number of dubious umpiring decisions were made, altering the course of the game.

 Much of the criticism was attached to Bucknor; "Bucknor had one of his worst matches as an umpire and, at 61, may be nearing the end of his career.
 [He made] ... several errors."
 He had earlier also been the subject of a complaint by India for dubious decisions and inappropriate gestures.

 Benson "who had a good match in Melbourne, [the previous Test] did not endear himself for rejecting what looked a plumb leg-before appeal against Mike Hussey ...
 On 20 at the time, Hussey went on to make an unbeaten 145."

 Bucknor, from Jamaica and aged 61 at the time of the Test, was the most experienced umpire in international cricket history, having stood in a record 120 Tests, and is the only umpire to have officiated in over 100 Tests.
 He had also stood in 167 One Day Internationals including five Cricket World Cup finals up until the Sydney Test.
 Benson is from England and aged 49, is a former international and first-class player and had stood in 21 Tests and 61 ODIs up to that point.
 Both umpires were part of the ten-member Elite Panel of ICC Umpires.

 According to Cricinfo, published reports stated that as many as 8 out of 11 controversial umpiring decisions went against the Indians.
 The major umpiring controversies were identified by Cricinfo, the Hindustan Times and Star Cricket who were referring to live footage of the match: